 Credit rating agencies are also flagging potential downgrades to Origin’s credit ratings.

-That ratio eaten up very quickly by the sheer flood of renewables on the market, but that also needs to be backed by readily dispatchable power such as pumped hydro and large-scale batteries.
+That ratio is eaten up very quickly by the sheer flood of renewables on the market, but that also needs to be backed by readily dispatchable power such as pumped hydro and large-scale batteries.